redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/index.md

 sidebar_label: How to Rate Morpho
 ---

-# Morpho Explained
+# Morpho Implementation

 Morpho is a permissionless and non-custodial lending protocol.
 Morpho Vaults are designed to provide a passive lending experience by allowing users access to curated risk profiles and management.
 Vaults carry exposures across multiple underlying markets, creating a portfolio of risks tied to the performance of those markets.

 In the Morpho Protocol, curators play a critical role in managing and mitigating risks associated with vaults and underlying exposures.
 They are responsible for selecting and configuring risk profiles by allocating assets across multiple markets, aiming for an optimal balance between risk and return.
 Beyond market selection, curators actively monitor market dynamics and adapt allocations to changing conditions, safeguarding the vault’s overall performance.
 Their expertise, track record, and operational effectiveness are central to the vault’s robustness, as well-managed vaults demonstrate stronger risk mitigation practices and greater resilience during periods of market volatility.
 In addition, the vault owners have the ability to introduce certain protective mechanisms such as guardians or timelocks that protect vault investors against adverse changes in a vault’s risk profile.
 Ultimately, curators and the protective mechanisms in place serve as key risk stewards, shaping the vault’s stability and risk profile.

-# Rating Framework Structure
+## Rating Framework Structure

 Credora vault rating system employs a bottom-up assessment approach that combines static and dynamic analysis across three hierarchical levels: